timpanogos/eveonline-third-party-documentation/docs/sso/implicitflow.md

 ## Additional Notes

-The suggestions made on this page outline the easiest authorisation flow to use with client and server side applications, as well as some best practice reasoning.
+The suggestions made on this page outline the easiest authorization flow to use with client and server side applications, as well as some best practice reasoning.
- They are just suggestions and there could be any number of reasons to use the authorisation code flow in a client  side application, or pass the token acquired with the implicit flow back to the application server.
+ They are just suggestions and there could be any number of reasons to use the authorization code flow in a client  side application, or pass the token acquired with the implicit flow back to the application server.